Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 3. Bounce rate (cold email's deliverability canary)

 If your bounce rate spikes, your open rate will too — because reputation-driven rejections show as bounces.
-(Why bounce rate matters →)
+See why bounce rate matters and bounced email explained.

-Cold email's healthy bounce rate is below 1%.
+Cold email's healthy bounce rate is under 1%.
 Above 2% requires immediate investigation.

 4. Domain reputation in Google Postmaster Tools

 The leading indicator.
 If Postmaster Tools shows your Domain Reputation moving from High to Medium, your open rates (and especially reply rates) will follow within days.
-(How to read Postmaster Tools →)
+See how to read Postmaster Tools.

 ColdRelay's dashboard shows the metrics that matter for cold email at the right grain: